 Given all of these negative results, it is not surprising that the debate over what method of voting should be used in practice goes on unabated.
-By and large, it may be said to pit the supporters of Lull (alias Condorcet) against those of Cusanus (alias Borda), though some argue for a new method, "approval voting," and diverse hybrids are regularly proposed.
+By and large, it may be said to pit the supporters of Lull (alias Condorcet) against those of Cusanus (alias Borda), though some argue for a new method, "approval voting" (9), and diverse hybrids are regularly proposed.

-We contend: (1) Arrow's and all the other impossibility and incompatibility results show that the fundamental problem has no acceptable solution in the context of the traditional model.
-(2) The traditional approach does not adequately model the messages or the purposes of the judges and voters.
-(3) A new model is necessary.
+We contend that (i) Arrow's and all the other impossibility and incompatibility results show that the fundamental problem has no acceptable solution in the context of the traditional model. (ii) The traditional approach does not adequately model the messages or the purposes of the judges and voters. (iii) A new model is necessary.

 Practice, curiously enough, suggests a different formulation of the inputs.
-Olympic competitions in figure skating and gymnastics, wine competitions, competitions among pianists, flautists or orchestras, ..., all use measures or grades.
+Olympic competitions in figure skating and gymnastics, wine competitions, competitions among pianists, flautists, or orchestras, etc., all use measures or grades.
 As Lord Kelvin proclaimed, "If you cannot measure, your knowledge is meager and unsatisfactory."
-Indeed, Arrow9 himself states "there are essentially two methods by which social choices can be made, voting,... and the market mechanism": the second uses a measure, price expressed in terms of money.
+Indeed, Arrow (5) himself states "there are essentially two methods by which social choices can be made, voting, . . . and the market mechanism"; the second uses a measure: price expressed in terms of money.

 A measure or grade is a message that has strictly nothing to do with a utility.
-A judge may dislike a wine yet give it a high grade because of its merits; he or she may also like a wine and yet with great satisfaction give it a low grade because of its demerits.
-A measure provides a common language-be it numerical, ordinal or verbal-to grade and to classify.
-In this perspective, Arrow's theorem means that without a common language there can be no consistent collective decision.
+A judge may dislike a wine and yet give it a high grade because of its merits; he or she may also like a wine and yet, with great satisfaction, give it a low grade because of its demerits.
+A measure provides a common language, be it numerical, ordinal or